LimChaeYeon1003/ISTA-U-Net/README.md

 <br/><br/>

-Perhaps surprisingly, we show that the reduced, task-driven dictionary model perform comparably to the classic U-Net!
+Perhaps surprisingly, we show that the reduced, task-driven dictionary model performs comparably to the classic U-Net!
 The table below showcases their performance (in PSNR) on two major CT and MRI benchmarks:

 <div align="center">